Alice's Adventures in Wonderland: Live performance

 Joseph Papp staged Alice in Concert at the Public Theater in New York City in 1980.
-Elizabeth Swados wrote the book, lyrics, and music.
-Based on both Alice's Adventures in Wonderland and Through the Looking-Glass, Papp and Swados had previously produced a version of it at the New York Shakespeare Festival.
+Elizabeth Swados wrote the book, lyrics, and music based on both Alice's Adventures in Wonderland and Through the Looking-Glass.
+Papp and Swados had previously produced a version of it at the New York Shakespeare Festival.
 Meryl Streep played Alice, the White Queen, and Humpty Dumpty.
 The cast also included Debbie Allen, Michael Jeter, and Mark Linn-Baker.
 Performed on a bare stage with the actors in modern dress, the play is a loose adaptation, with song styles ranging the globe.

 The 1992 musical theatre production Alice used both books as its inspiration.
 It also employs scenes with Carroll, a young Alice Liddell, and an adult Alice Liddell, to frame the story.
 Paul Schmidt wrote the play, with Tom Waits and Kathleen Brennan writing the music.
 Although the original production in Hamburg, Germany, received only a small audience, Tom Waits released the songs as the album Alice in 2002.

 The English composer Joseph Horovitz composed an Alice in Wonderland ballet commissioned by the London Festival Ballet in 1953.
 It was performed frequently in England and the US.
-A ballet by Christopher Wheeldon and Nicholas Wright commissioned for The Royal Ballet entitled Alice's Adventures in Wonderland premiered in February 2011 at the Royal Opera House in London.
+A ballet by Christopher Wheeldon and Nicholas Wright commissioned for the Royal Ballet entitled Alice's Adventures in Wonderland premiered in February 2011 at the Royal Opera House in London.
 The ballet was based on the novel Wheeldon grew up reading as a child and is generally faithful to the original story, although some critics claimed it may have been too faithful.

+Unsuk Chin's opera Alice in Wonderland premiered in 2007 at the Bavarian State Opera and was hailed as World Premiere of the Year by the German opera magazine Opernwelt.
 Gerald Barry's 2016 one-act opera, Alice's Adventures Under Ground, first staged in 2020 at the Royal Opera House, is a conflation of the two Alice books.
+In 2022, the Opéra national du Rhin performed the ballet Alice, with a score by Philip Glass, in Mulhouse, France.

 Commemoration

-Characters from the book are depicted on the stained glass windows of Carroll's hometown church, All Saints', in Daresbury, Cheshire.
-Another commemoration of Carroll's work in his home county of Cheshire is the granite sculpture, The Mad Hatter's Tea Party, located in Warrington.
+Characters from the book are depicted in the stained glass windows of Carroll's hometown church, All Saints', in Daresbury, Cheshire, England.
+Another commemoration of Carroll's work in his home county of Cheshire is the granite sculpture The Mad Hatter's Tea Party, located in Warrington.
 International works based on the book include the Alice in Wonderland statue in Central Park, New York, and the Alice statue in Rymill Park, Adelaide, Australia.

-In 2015, Alice characters featured on a series of UK postage stamps issued by the Royal Mail to mark the 150th anniversary of the publication of the book.
+In 2015, Alice characters were featured on a series of UK postage stamps issued by the Royal Mail to mark the 150th anniversary of the publication of the book.
+In 2021, the Royal Mint issued their first Alice's Adventures in Wonderland commemorative coin collection, including a £5 coin featuring Alice and the Cheshire Cat (inspired by Tenniel's original illustration).